Multi-objective robust optimization using adaptive surrogate models for problems with mixed continuous-categorical parameters: The case of categorical variables

 \paragraph{Kriging with mixed continuous-categorical variables \\} One of the most important features of Kriging is the auto-correlation or kernel function, which encodes assumptions about the centered Gaussian process $Z\prt{\ve{w}}$.
 Most Kriging applications rely on continuous variables and there is a rich list of possible kernel functions for such variables.
 Examples include the polynomial, Gaussian, exponential or Mat\'ern kernels \citep{Santner2003}.
 Such kernels are built exclusively for quantitative variables and need some tedious adaptations or pre-processing such as one-hot encoding when it comes to qualitative variables.
-An alternative yet cumbersome technique is to build multiple models, one associated to each level of the categorical space.
+An alternative yet cumbersome technique is to build multiple models, one associated to each category.
+At an intermediate level, \citet{Tran2019} proposed using a Gaussian mixture based on clusters corresponding to combination of categorical variables.
 A more convenient way of handling mixed categorical-continuous variable problems is through the definition of adapted kernels.
 This is facilitated by an important property which allows one to build valid kernels by combining other valid kernels through operators such as product, sum or ANOVA \citep{Roustant2020}.
 Considering the product operator and splitting the input variables into their continuous and categorical components, a kernel can be obtained as follows:

-where $k_\text{con}$ and $k_\text{cat}$ are kernels defined on the space of continuous and categorical variables, respectively.
+where $k_\textrm{con}$ and $k_\textrm{cat}$ are kernels defined on the space of continuous and categorical variables, respectively.